-Visit the OCR website or please contact Miss G Wharton - Director of Technology.
+Visit the OCR website or please contact Mrs K Flowers - Teacher of Computing and Creative iMedia.

-GCSE Geography wiec cli2QS
+GCSE Geography wiec C112QS

 GCSE Geography gives you a real, in-depth understanding of the world we live in.
 You will develop critical thinking, analysis and problem-solving skills through issue-based geographical enquiries.
 The specification provides coverage of physical, environmental and human aspects of the subject and the linkages that exist between them.